*This post may contain affiliate links. Please see my disclosure for more details!*

 If you’re not careful, the chocolate that is on top or sticks out of the cookie bars can burn slightly, but if your oven is the correct temperature it should be fine.
 If it burns really quickly, then something is wrong with your oven.
 I bake these for 19 minutes in my oven, and the chocolate edges just ever so slightly start to boil a bit, and thats it.
 They’re never fully burnt because the traybake isn’t in for so long, and I use a fan oven at 170C.

 I hope you love this recipe as much as I did!
 Enjoy! x

 Kinder Bueno Cookie Bars!

-- Melt the Unsalted Butter till liquid, and add to a bowl.
-Add in the Light Brown Sugar and Granulated Sugar and whisk the mixture together for two minutes by an electric whisk, 3 minutes by hand.
+- Melt the unsalted butter until liquid, and add to a bowl.
+Add in the light brown sugar and granulated sugar and whisk the mixture together for two minutes by an electric whisk, 3 minutes by hand.

-- Add in the Egg and Vanilla and whisk again till they're combined in.
+- Add in the egg and vanilla and whisk again until they're combined.